MustafaKpn/networking-notes/connecting-systems-notes.md

     * Layout and Painting: Finally, the browser calculates the layout of the page (where elements are positioned) and paints them to the screen.

+#### OSI model
+NOTE: I am trying to understand the OSI model through some youtube videos and I am keeping notes here.

+**Layer1-Physical**

+* Devices that only operate on this layer can only transmit data in binary using a physical meduim such as: copper, light, waves.
+* Layer 1 does not provide access control and does not offer uniquely identified devices.
+* If two devices are communicating on a layer 1 level only, collisions or noise would be transmitted too since there is no added layer of control yet.
+* Layer 1 transmits raw data

+**Layer2-Data Link**

+* It is built on layer 1 with the addition of extra functionality.
+* Layer 2 introduces the concept of frames.
+Frames are a format for sending information over the layer 2 network.
+* Layer 2 also introduces mac address for every connected devices.
+Example of a mac address: 23:22:fb:b9:5b:75
+    * MAC addresses are uniquely attached to hardwares (not software).
+This is assigned by the manufacturer.
+    * The mac address on a network card should be globally unique
+* Frames used by layer 2 consist of:
+    1. Preamble and start frame delimiter.
+This is to allow devices to know the start of a frame.
+    2. The destination and the source MAC addresses.
+    3. Ether type: to specify which layer 3 protocol is putting its data inside the frame.
+    4. The previous elements are called the MAC Header
+    5. The MAC Header is followed by the payload where data is encapsulated.
+    6. Finally is the Frame Check Sequence to identify an errors

+If two devices are connected and want to transmit data on a layer 1 level only, this will cause collision because both devices might be sending data at the same time.
+This is solved using the 2nd layer which provides a controlled access to the media devices.

+Let's say we have device A and device B that are connected with a physical meduim.
+A wants to send data to B. Using layer 2 functionality, it creates a frame first.
+Then it checks if there is a carrier in the physical meduim.
+If there is a signal coming, it waits unitl it passes.
+If there is not, layer 1 takes the frame data, converts it to physical standard and transmits it to device B. B receives the passed frame and checks the MAC address of the destination found in the MAC header in the frame.
+If the MAC address corresponds to device B, the frame is taken in.